AlexW-578/RememberMe/README.md

 A [NeosModLoader](https://github.com/neos-modding-group/NeosModLoader) mod for [Neos VR](https://neos.com/) that does remembers usernames and passwords.

-Passwords are by defualt encrypted with extra entropy using your secret machine ID, but this can be configured using a custom password.
+Passwords are by default encrypted with extra entropy using your secret machine ID, but this can be configured using a custom password.

 **WARNING!**: Passwords are stored as protected data with extra entropy, this does mean that the password is stored on the device though.

-As this mod is dealing with your username and password, i suggest inpecting the code and compile it yourself, though a compiled form is shared.
+As this mod is dealing with your username and password, I suggest inspecting the code and compile it yourself, though a compiled form is shared.

 ## Installation